shirokoneko/Discordify/README.md

 # Discordify
-Spicetify theme to make your Spotify look like Discord
+Spicetify theme to make your Spotify look like Discord.

+**⚠️ This theme is outdated and compatible with the old Spotify UI.
+Whether or not I'll adapt it to the new and current Spotify UI, I don't know at this moment.**

 ## Installation
 Prerequisite: Make sure you already have [Spicetify](https://github.com/khanhas/spicetify-cli/) installed before applying this theme